From The History of Philosophy: A Short Survey

 Certain Methods were commonly handed down by the older Skeptics, by means of which suspension of judgment seems to take place.
 They are ten in number, and are synonymously called “arguments” and “points.”
 They are these: (1) the method based upon the differences in animals; (2) that upon the differences in people; (3) that upon the difference in the constitution of the organs of sense; (4) that upon differing circumstances; (5) that upon differing position, distance, and place; (6) that upon differing mixtures; (7) that upon differing quantity and constitution of objects; (8) that upon differing relations; (9) that upon differing frequency or rarity of occurrences; (10) that upon differing systems, customs, laws, mythical beliefs, and dogmatic opinions.
 I have made this order myself.
 [Ibid, 1.14]

 All of the Methods follow the same argument structure, which we can illustrate with the first one on the above list: differences in animals.
-For example, a dog perceives a ball as yellow, but a cow perceives the same ball as red; since the dog’s perception doesn’t have any more authority than the cow’s, and vice verse, we must suspend belief about whether the ball is yellow or red.
-More generally, the argument structure here is this:
+For example, a dog perceives a ball as yellow, but a cow perceives the same ball as red; since the dog’s perception doesn’t have any more authority than the cow’s, and vice versa, we must suspend belief about whether the ball is yellow or red.
+More formally, the argument structure here is this:

 (1) An object appears to have quality X to a dog.